-C. gigas numbers have declined since the previous survey in 2014, from 98 to 34.
-A possible reason for the decline in the numbers this year could be due to strong winds that have hit our coast this year.
+Little has changed in C. gigas numbers recently as they have been declining for a while, with the most noticeable changes in the 2014 survey, when they decreased from 98 to 34.
+A possible reason for that decline in the numbers could be due to strong winds that have hit our coast in recent years.
 Another possible explanation could be the abundance of barnacles on the harbour walls, which makes a less stable anchoring platform for the oysters and may have led to their removal.
 Unlike the mussels, C. gigas are unable to wedge themselves into cracks in the wall and are thus more vulnerable to big waves and strong currents.
-This is hinted at in the previous two years with intact oysters seen on the sand at the base of the wall.
-The decline is most likely due to an aging population, which is slowly dying off.
-As stated in the previous year report, C. gigas was first reported on Ramsey harbour in 2005 and is capable of living to an age of 30 but with the less than optimum conditions this could be reduced.
+This is hinted at in 2014 and 2015 with intact oysters seen on the sand at the base of the wall.
+The decline is most likely due to an aging population, which is slowly dying off as is made evident in the half shells found on the middle shore in this year's survey.
+As stated in a previous report, C. gigas were first reported on Ramsey harbour in 2005 and are capable of living to an age of 30 but with the less than optimum conditions this could be reduced considerably.

-The native S. balanoides population has remained fairly stable, with only small fluctuations in abundance since last year, with a slight one point increase at Sites 1 and 2.
-These small fluctuations could be due to natural fluctuations, or variance in the volunteer's opinion of what is common and what is frequent.
+The native S. balanoides population have remained fairly stable as of late, with them having maintained a consistently high population according to our surveys over the past few years - in particularly high abundance on the high ground.
+Even before, they had similar small fluctuations of high abundance in 2015, with a slight one point increase at Sites 1 and 2.
+These small fluctuations could be due to a multitude of natural factors, or variance in the volunteer's opinion of what is common and what is frequent.
 This perception of abundance will vary from person to person, which can also be said for all species assessed in this survey.

 The invasive species, A. modestus, however shows an increase in abundance across all sites.
-Sites 1,3 and 4 are only an increase of one point on the SACFOR scale, but Site 2 shows an increase of 2 points.
+Sites 1, 3 and 4 are only an increase of one point on the SACFOR scale, but Site 2 shows an increase of 2 points.
 This change could be a result of volunteer opinion as to which abundance scale to place A. modestus in at that location or it could be a reflection of an increase in abundance.
 This is clearly something to focus on next year.

-Although A. modestus has increased in abundance since the last survey its increase it still relatively small and our native species (S. Balanoides) is still doing well and does not seem to be impacted by the abundance changes with A. modestus.
+Although A. modestus has increased in abundance since the last survey in 2016, their increase is still relatively small.
+Fortunately, our native species (S. Balanoides) are still doing well and do not seem to be impacted by the apparent abundance changes with A. modestus.
 C. gigas is still declining.
 This would suggest that the native populations are not being adversely affected by these invasive species.
-However, to ensure this remains the situation further monitoring, particularly of A. modestus, will continue next year.
+However, to ensure the situation remains manageable they will require further monitoring, particularly of A. modestus, in the coming year.